FreNior/FreNior/README.md

 ## About me and my abilities ##

 I am curious by nature.
-I love to learn, to interact with people, and to create! i'm also a very good listener.
+I love to learn, to interact with people, and to create!
+I'm also a very good listener.

 Today, I am a student developer learning front-end and back-end technologies, with a desire to learn Java, Python, and C#.
 As a strongly self-taught person, I have always prioritized learning.
 Even if i don't use that information that i've learned, at least the path of learning it made me more capable, and maybe i can use it as a hobby!